wlwl2/godot-docs/classes/class_proceduralskymaterial.rst

 \ **ProceduralSkyMaterial** supports up to 4 suns, using the color, and energy, direction, and angular distance of the first four :ref:`DirectionalLight3D<class_DirectionalLight3D>` nodes in the scene.
 This means that the suns are defined individually by the properties of their corresponding :ref:`DirectionalLight3D<class_DirectionalLight3D>`\ s and globally by :ref:`sun_angle_max<class_ProceduralSkyMaterial_property_sun_angle_max>` and :ref:`sun_curve<class_ProceduralSkyMaterial_property_sun_curve>`.

-\ **ProceduralSkyMaterial** uses a lightweight shader to draw the sky and is therefore suited for real time updates.
+\ **ProceduralSkyMaterial** uses a lightweight shader to draw the sky and is therefore suited for real-time updates.
 This makes it a great option for a sky that is simple and computationally cheap, but unrealistic.
 If you need a more realistic procedural option, use :ref:`PhysicalSkyMaterial<class_PhysicalSkyMaterial>`.

 .. rst-class:: classref-reftable-group